arlenelor/decision_comp/README.md

-# agency
+# decision comp
-Content for agency project.
+Content for the decision competition project.